Rbho10/CITS3403_PROJECT/README.md

 8. In the `.env` file, paste the line `OPENAI_API_KEY=sk-...{your api key}`.
 Also,create a `SECRET_KEY={your secret key}` for taking user input through flask-WTF forms.
 After these two variables have been inserted, save the file.
 The `python-dotenv` that has been installed in your virtual environment will automatically treat this as environment variables of the os and will then be used in the respective python codes (i.e. generate_insights.py, addSession.html).
 9. Run the application: `flask run`.
 This will only work if you set up the `FLASK_APP` environment variable to point to your flask application instance.

+**Testing 5 Unit Tests and 5 Selenium Tests.**
+Make sure that the flask environment is set to `export FLASK_ENV=testing` for this testing purpose.
+For unit tests, run the command `python3 -m unittest tests/unitTests.py` For Selenium tests, run the command `python -m unittest tests.selenium_tests.SeleniumTests`